medialab/pelote/README.md

 the edge source.
 * **edge_target_col** *str, optional* `"target"` - name of the edge DataFrame column containing the edge target.
+* **source_node_data** *Iterable or Mapping, optional* `None` - iterable of attribute names or mapping from attribute names to column name to be used to add columns to the edge dataframe based on source node data.
+* **target_node_data** *Iterable or Mapping, optional* `None` - iterable of attribute names or mapping from attribute names to column name to be used to add columns to the edge dataframe based on target node data.

 *Returns*